bparanj/crystal/electronics/zettel/capacitor.md

 - At 10 kHz, the same capacitor has Xc ≈ 15.9 Ω
 - At 100 kHz, it drops to Xc ≈ 1.59 Ω

-There's no strict cutoff frequency - it's more of a gradual change.
+There's no strict cutoff frequency - it's a gradual change.
 However, capacitors are often used in high-pass filters, where a "cutoff frequency" (fc) is defined as the point where the signal power is reduced by half (-3dB point):

 fc = 1/(2πRC)